tbopp/tbopp.github.io/README.md

 - Progressive Web App (PWA) - Looks and feels like an app when saved to a mobile device's home screen.

 ## Developer
-Coded with <3 by Tyrell Bopp
+Coded with <3 by:
+ Tyrell Bopp
  Mr.TyBopp@gmail.com

 [1]https://fontawesome.com/
 [2]http://konpa.github.io/devicon/